arve0/master/thesis.md

 equalized[equalized > 1] = 1            # clip values
 ```

-As seen in code listing \ref{code:equalize} the image is first normalized.
+As seen in [@lst:equalize] the image is first normalized.
 `images_minimum` and `images_maximum` is found by selecting the median of
 respectively minimum and maximum intensity of all images.
 By taking the median
 of all images one avoids outliers and gets the same normalization for all